 (Note: Population Matters has not yet fully read Bricker and Ibbotson's book and this preliminary analysis is in response to media reports, pre-publicity and interviews with the authors.
 We will update this blog once we have done so.)

 It might be.
 The world has seen unprecedented changes in recent years, and urbanisation does lead to reductions in Total Fertility Rate (this term refers not to the ability of people to have children, but the number they actually have).
 Fertility rates have fallen significantly in many places as a result of social and economic changes and active family planning programmes.
 That some of these trends might accelerate faster than expected in some places is entirely plausible.

 Bricker and Ibbotson's claims of a population peaking under 9bn by mid-century and then declining are more than just that some trends may be underestimated, however.
-Neither author is a demographer or population expert, and the book does not rely extensively on academic sources.
-Population Matters has not yet seen the data on which the authors rely and it requires careful scrutiny.
+Neither author is a demographer or population expert, and the book does not rely extensively on academic sources, namechecking only a handful of organisations and experts whose conclusions are largely in line with the authors'.
+Population Matters has not yet seen the data on which the authors rely and it clealy requires careful scrutiny.
 There is very good reason to treat the authors' speculations with considerable caution.

 Predicting the future